Evidlo/prelim/main.typ

     ])

-    #rt([FIXME: question for Lara: past section uses standard convention $I_"exo"$, but this is incompatible with convention of capitalized letters being random variables.
-Would $i_"exo"$ be OK?])

     As mentioned in the previous section, accurately modelling the physical processes involved in obtaining tomographic measurements of a density distribution is critical for retrieval accuracy.
 While the emission model describes the physics of Lyman-α photons interacting with the exosphere, an instrument model explains how photon radiance received at the front of the instrument passes through the stages of the #gls("GCI") and is converted to digital measurements.

   This section describes a statistical model for the instrument noise and background signals present in the NFI and WFI cameras during measurement of exospheric Lyman-α.
 Modelling these processes is important for converting raw sensor measurements in digital numbers (DN) as telemetered by the spacecraft to corresponding radiances that can be used for tomographic reconstruction.
 A statistical model is also important for generating synthetic noisy measurements to validate the performance of retrieval algorithms.
 As a result, the Carruthers cameras have undergone extensive laboratory characterization to determine instrument model parameters and periodic on-orbit calibration is planned to account for parameter drift due to exposure to the space environment.